AriveIT/Tic-Tac-Toe-Minimax/README.md

 | v3      | alpha beta pruning | 0.08060610003303736 | 3063 | 2064 |

 *time passed on first execution of minimax algorith measured using Time.perf_counter().

+##Known bugs
+ - v3 ties more often to RandomAgent than v1 and v2